 For many reasons, WordPress users can lose their passwords, if they are not keeping them in a safe place.
-In other cases, bloggers want to do something in their databases, and they accidentally lose the access to their admin area.
+In other cases, bloggers want to do something in their databases, and they accidentally lose access to their admin area.
 So, the password or the username, is not correct, through error messages that they get.

-The good news is that you can recover your WordPress admin password, and username, from the PHPMyAdmin database.
+The good news is that you can recover your WordPress admin password, and username, from the PhpMyAdmin database.
 It’s the safest way to edit your password without modifying your blog files or adding complicated scripts that can damage the entire site if mistakes happened.

 Before starting, make sure you have a cPanel account.
-From there, you can access the PHPMyAdmin tables, and modify the user or admin details from there.
+From there, you can access the PhpMyAdmin tables, and modify the user or admin details from there.

 Now, in your database tables list, click the one that your actual WordPress site uses, and you will get all its tables on the right side as the next example.

 So, if your database prefix is “lo” for example, your user’s table will be “lo-users”.
-Anyway, we are talking about a single table, where the word “users” is included, at the end, and you will easily find it as the highlighted example in this screenshot.
+Anyway, we are talking about a single table, where the word “users” is included, in the end, and you will easily find it as the highlighted example in this screenshot.

 As you can see, you have the exact table that stores all your WordPress users, usernames, and passwords.
 So, you can start browsing it by clicking the “Browse” option.